 - Peel and cube potato.

-- Add 1 tbsp of butter and 1 tbsp olive oil to a skillet set over medium heat.
+- Add 1 tablespoon of butter and 1 tablespoon olive oil to a skillet set over medium heat.
 Once the butter melts, add sweet potato cubes and let cook for 10 or so minutes, stirring them around in the skillet so that all sides begin to brown evenly.
 Once golden and softened, remove skillet from the heat and cover it.
 The potato cubes will continue to soften as they cool.

 - Stir in Bisquick until just combined.